John-Atha/Hangman/README.md

 * This repo contains the source code of the course's project.
 * The project is a [JAVAFX](https://openjfx.io/) project.
 * It was developed in IntelliJ IDEA.
+* BEFORE RUNNING THE PROJECT: cd into the root directory

 ### Logic of the game